 - Chest radiographs (X-rays) often show heart enlargement or signs of heart failure.

-- Electrocardiography (ECG) may show an irregular heartbeat.
+- Electrocardiography (ECG) may show an irregular heartbeat (arrhythmia).

 - Echocardiography (ultrasound of the heart) allows visualization of the heart valves.
 This is often one of the most helpful tests in arriving at a diagnosis of endocarditis.

-- Infectious disease testing, including blood cultures and tests for specific pathogens (sometimes by PCR), may be used to help determine what agent is involved in endocarditis.
+- Infectious disease testing, including blood cultures and tests for specific pathogens, (sometimes using polymerase chain reaction [PCR] tests) may be used to help determine what agent is involved in endocarditis.
 Unfortunately, false negative tests on these results are common.

 Endocarditis can be a challenge to definitively diagnose.
-Diagnosis is based upon how well your cat meets the diagnostic criteria for endocarditis, because there is no definitive 'yes or no' test to determine whether she has endocarditis.
+Diagnosis is based upon how well your dog meets the diagnostic criteria for endocarditis, because there is no definitive 'yes or no' test to determine whether he has endocarditis.

-If your cat has multiple findings consistent with endocarditis, this suggests a high likelihood of the condition and warrants treatment.
+If your dog has multiple findings consistent with endocarditis, this suggests a high likelihood of the condition and warrants treatment.